MediaComem/comem-archidep/subjects/docker/README.md

 <!-- slide-column -->

-A Docker Container is a **runable instance** of a Docker Image.
-A Container takes everything specified in the Docker Image and follows its instructions by executing specfied commands.
+A Docker Container is a **runnable instance** of a Docker Image.
+A Container takes everything specified in the Docker Image and follows its instructions by executing specified commands.

 If the image is a recipe, then the container is the completed dish.

 Multiple containers can be created from a single Docker Image.

 ### Docker concepts - Volumes
 <!-- slide-column -->